 Natural gas is utilised in the casthouses to melt and temper aluminium.
 In the rolling mill, most of the electricity consumed is harnessed to drive the mill stands, and electricity and natural gas utilised in the heat treatment of aluminium strips and plates.

-In relation to energy sources in the electricity mix, AMAG relies on the utilisation of renewable energy sources in order to act in a manner that is compatible with climate protection.
-In 2019, for example, AMAG purchased a total of 86 % of its electricity from hydropower.
-The share of wind energy and electricity from solid biomass and photovoltaics amounted to 14 %.
+With regard to energy sources in the electricity mix, AMAG relies on the utilisation of renewable energy sources in order to act in a manner compatible with climate protection.
+In 2020, for example, AMAG purchased a total of 76 % from hydro power.
+The share of wind energy and electricity from solid biomass and photovoltaics amounted to 24 %.
 As a consequence, no indirect CO2 emissions are generated from electricity production.

 For reasons of materiality, only upstream emissions from the purchase of primary aluminium, rolling slabs and metal alloys are included in the calculation of Scope 3 emissions.
-In 2019, Scope 3 emissions amounted to 1,200,000 tonnes of CO2eq.
+The factor of 8.6 tonnes CO2eq/t of aluminium used in Europe, as used in the European Aluminium's "Environmental Profile Report", was applied for the calculation.

 For many years, measures have been implemented as part of sustainable rainwater management.